guptaanish/documentation/intellij/intellij-shortcuts.md

 ###Miscellaneous:
 	Ctrl + Shift + U --> Change case
-	Ctrl + O --> You can easily override methods of the base class Ctrl + I --> To implement methods of the interfaces (or of the abstract base class) that the current class implements Ctrl + Alt + Up / Down --> To jump between error messages or search results Ctrl + Shift + J --> To join two lines into one and remove unnecessary spaces Ctrl + Shift + Up / Down --> The Code | Move Statement Up/Down actions are useful for reorganizing code lines, for example for bringing a variable declaration closer to the variable usage.
+	Ctrl + Alt + Up / Down --> To jump between error messages or search results Ctrl + Shift + J --> To join two lines into one and remove unnecessary spaces Ctrl + Shift + Up / Down --> The Code | Move Statement Up/Down actions are useful for reorganizing code lines, for example for bringing a variable declaration closer to the variable usage.